IanMulvany/brendan-mulvany-photo-archive/LOGBOOK.md

 ## 2022-04-28

-Experimented with a few ways to export photos:
+Experimented with a few ways to export photos from an OSX image album.

 osxphotos export --album test-osx-export --exiftool  . osxphotos export --album test-osx-export . --sidecar XMP